OpenOCL/openocl.github.io/_api/ocl_ocp.md

       end
     end

-parameters:
-  - content: "Function handle to the function that defines the path costs.
-The signature of the corresponding function can be seen in the abstract methods definition."
-    name: fhPathCosts
-    type: "function handle, optional"
-  - content: "Function handle to the function that defines the arrival costs.
-The signature of the corresponding function can be seen in the abstract methods definition."
-    name: fhArrivalCosts
-    type: "function handle, optional"
-  - content: "Function handle to the function that defines the path constraints.
-The signature of the corresponding function can be seen in the abstract methods definition."
-    name: fhPathConstraints
-    type: "function handle, optional"
-  - content: "Function handle to the function that defines the boundary conditions.
-The signature of the corresponding function can be seen in the abstract methods definition."
-    name: fhBoundaryConditions
-    type: "function handle, optional"
 methods_abstract:
   -
     content: "In this method you can implement the path cost (also called Lagrange cost or intermediate cost) function."